RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugins.md

 on the project, instead of creating your own fork of rs-frontend just to fits your project needs.

 There is currently two types of plugins :
- - criterion: Used in the search form, this type of plugin allows users to create a search filter for a single attribute.
+ - `criterion`: Used in the search form, this type of plugin allows users to create a search filter for a single attribute.
- - services: Used in the search result table, they provide additionnals interactions with data they are associated to.
+ - `services`: Used in the search result table, they provide additionnals interactions with data they are associated to.
 You can ask several values from the user before displaying your service in a popup.

 Note that frontend plugins are not designed in the same way than backend plugins.